 Import / upload data

-First steps when starting a project in the Risk Mapping wizard
+Starting a new project in the Risk Mapping modeling wizard

 Step 4: Abiotic Pest Suitability